-- nominates Mr A Munday as Lead Safeguarding Governor for the Trust.
-Miss A Yandle is the Nominated Governor for Hampton School and Mrs Ruth Mercer the nominated Governor for HPP&P. These Governors report directly to the Governing Body. - reviews annually the Safeguarding Policy and to ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote the welfare of our pupils. - ensures a DSL and DDSLs are in place at both Hampton School and Hampton Pre-Prep & Prep School; they recognise the importance of the role of the DSL and DDSLs and support them, ensuring the training necessary to be effective is undertaken. - ensures that there are safe and effective recruitment policies and disciplinary procedures in place.
-(See Recruitment, Selection and Disclosure Policy). - recognises the contribution the Trust can make to helping pupils keep safe through the teaching and encouragement of responsible attitudes to adult life through PSHE (Life Skills at Hampton Pre-Prep & Prep) and other curriculum and co-curricular areas. - ensures that the Trust's safeguarding arrangements take into account the procedures and practice of the Kingston and Richmond Safeguarding Children Partnership. - ensures appropriate online filtering and monitoring systems are in place and that their effectiveness is regularly reviewed - appoints a designated teacher to promote the educational achievement of pupils who are looked after (see Looked After Children Policy): at Hampton School this is one of the DDSLs, Miss P.A Holmes (Assistant Head) and at HPP&P this is the DSL (Tammy Howard). - ensures all governors receive appropriate safeguarding training (including online) at induction, so that they have the knowledge to assure themselves that the safeguarding policies and procedures are effective, allowing them to provide strategic challenge and enable them to support the delivery of a robust whole-School approach to safeguarding.
+- nominates Mr A Munday as Lead Safeguarding Governor for the Trust and Miss A Yandle as the Nominated Governor for Hampton School.
+These Governors report directly to the Governing Body. - reviews annually the Safeguarding Policy and to ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote the welfare of our pupils.

+- ensures a DSL and DDSLs are in place at both Hampton School and HPP&P; they recognise the importance of the role of the DSL and DDSLs and support them, ensuring the training necessary to be effective is undertaken. - ensures that there are safe and effective recruitment policies and disciplinary procedures in place.
+(See Recruitment, Selection and Disclosure Policy). - recognises the contribution the Trust can make to helping pupils keep safe through the teaching and encouragement of responsible attitudes to adult life through PSHE (Life Skills at HPP&P) and other curriculum and co-curricular areas. - ensures that the Trust's safeguarding arrangements take into account the procedures and practice of the Kingston and Richmond Safeguarding Children Partnership. - ensures appropriate online filtering and monitoring systems are in place and that their effectiveness is regularly reviewed - appoints a designated teacher to promote the educational achievement of pupils who are looked after (see Looked After Children Policy): at Hampton School this is one of the DDSLs, Miss P.A Holmes (Assistant Head) and at HPP&P this is the DSL (Tammy Howard). - ensures all governors receive appropriate safeguarding training (including online) at induction, so that they have the knowledge to assure themselves that the safeguarding policies and procedures are effective, allowing them to provide strategic challenge and enable them to support the delivery of a robust whole-School approach to safeguarding.
 Their training should be regularly updated (three-yearly).